dsar/Twitter_Sentiment_Analysis/README.md

 * Pretrained Glove Word Embeddings

     Download [Glove Pretrained Word Embeddings](http://nlp.stanford.edu/data/glove.twitter.27B.zip).
-    Then, unzip the downloaded file and add the extracted files in `data/glove/` directory.
+    Then, unzip the downloaded file and move the extracted files in `data/glove/` directory.
     The default Data is the 200d.

 * Training Data

-    Download the positive [Positive & Negative tweet files](https://inclass.kaggle.com/c/epfml-text/download/twitter-datasets.zip) in order to train the models and add them in `data/datasets/` directory.
+    Download the positive [Positive & Negative tweet files](https://inclass.kaggle.com/c/epfml-text/download/twitter-datasets.zip) in order to train the models and move them in `data/datasets/` directory.

 * Testing Data

-    Download the [Testing tweets file](https://inclass.kaggle.com/c/epfml-text/download/test_data.txt) in order to test the models in kaggle and add it in `data/datasets/` directory.
+    Download the [Testing tweet file](https://inclass.kaggle.com/c/epfml-text/download/test_data.txt) in order to test the models in kaggle and move it in `data/datasets/` directory.

 ## Hardware Requirements